-5.36 An ancillary activity is not undertaken for its own sake but purely in order to provide supporting services for the principal or

-- secondary activities with which it is associated.
-If the ancillary activity is undertaken in the establishment where its output is used, the ancillary activity is regarded as an integral part of the principal or secondary activities with which they are associated.
-As a result: - (a) The output of an ancillary activity is not explicitly recognized and recorded separately in the System.
-It follows that the use of this output is also not recorded. - (b) All the inputs consumed by an ancillary activity, materials, labour, consumption of fixed capital, etc., are treated as inputs into the principal or secondary activity that it supports. - In this case it is not possible to identify the value added of an ancillary activity because that value added is combined with the value added of the principal or secondary activity. - 5.37 When the production of an enterprise takes place in two or more different establishments, certain ancillary activities may be carried out centrally for the benefit of all the establishments collectively.
-For example, the purchasing, sales, accounts, computing, maintenance or other departments of an enterprise may all be the responsibility of a head office located separately from the establishments in which the principal or secondary activities of the enterprise are carried out.
-In such a case, the unit is treated as producing services (and exceptionally goods as long as the goods are not incorporated into the products emerging from the principal or secondary activities of the enterprise).
-The ancillary activities delivered to the other establishments in the enterprise are recorded in the same manner as if they had been purchased from an outside specialist supplier. - 5.38 Very large specialized agencies serving central government as a whole, for example, a very large computer or communications agency, may be so large that it is appropriate to treat them as separate establishments. - 5.39 An ancillary activity may grow to the point that it has the capacity to provide services outside the enterprise.
-For example, a computer processing unit may develop in-house capabilities for which there is an outside demand.
-When an activity starts to provide services to outsiders, the part that produces output for sale has to be treated as secondary activity rather than ancillary activity.
+- 5.37 An ancillary activity is not undertaken for its own sake but purely in order to provide supporting services for the principal or secondary activities with which it is associated.
+If all the ancillary activity is undertaken in the establishment where its output is used, the ancillary activity is regarded as an integral part of the principal or secondary activities with which they are associated.
+As a result: - a.
+The output of an ancillary activity is not explicitly recognized and recorded separately in the System.
+It follows that the use of this output is also not recorded. - b.
+All the inputs consumed by an ancillary activity, materials, labour, consumption of fixed capital, etc., are treated as inputs into the principal or secondary activity that it supports.

+In this case it is not possible to identify the value added of an ancillary activity because that value added is combined with the value added of the principal or secondary activity.

+- 5.38 When the production of an enterprise takes place in two or more different establishments, certain ancillary activities may be carried out centrally for the benefit of all the establishments collectively.
+For example, the purchasing, sales, accounts, computing, maintenance or other departments of an enterprise may all be the responsibility of a head office located separately from the establishments in which the principal or secondary activities of the enterprise are carried out. - 5.39 If an establishment undertaking purely ancillary activities is statistically observable, in that separate accounts for the production it undertakes are readily available, or if it is in a geographically different location from the establishments it serves, it may be desirable and useful to consider it as a separate unit and allocate it to the industrial classification corresponding to its principal activity.
+However, it is recommended that statisticians do not make extraordinary efforts to create separate establishments for these activities artificially in the absence of suitable basic data being available.

+- 5.40 When such a unit is recognized, the ancillary activity is recognized as a primary output.
+The value of its output should be derived on a sum of costs basis, including the costs of the capital used in the unit.
+The output will be deemed to be market output when the parent enterprise is a market enterprise and non-market otherwise.
+The output of the ancillary unit is treated as intermediate consumption of the establishments it serves and should be allocated using an appropriate indicator such as the output, value added or employment of these establishments. - 5.41 It is appropriate to treat specialized agencies serving central government as a whole, for example, computer or communications agency, which tend to be large, as separate establishments. - 5.42 Even when an ancillary activity is undertaken in the establishment where it is used, it may grow to the point that it has the capacity to provide services outside the enterprise.
+For example, a computer processing unit may develop inhouse capabilities for which there is an outside demand.
+When an activity starts to provide a proportion of its services to outsiders, the part of the output that is sold has to be treated as secondary rather than ancillary output.